 INTRAVENOUS SEDATION (Monitored Anesthesia Care)

 Anesthesia is administered to produce a lack of sensation to a part of your body for a procedure.
 These techniques include injections directly into the spinal area to block all sensation to the part of your body undergoing the procedures.
 Therefore you will experience no pain during the procedure, even though you may be aware of the activity around you.
-Your Anesthesiologist may give you some form of sedative medicine intravenously to enhance your relaxation.
+Your anesthesia provider may give you some form of sedative medicine intravenously to enhance your relaxation.

 Because you receive anesthesia for this procedure you cannot leave The Stone Center without the accompaniment of an adult.
 Plan to have someone with you for 24 hours after the procedure.
 For 24 hours you CANNOT do the following: